Aurodexdis/KidneyTumorSegment/README.md

 - **eda.py**: Performs exploratory data analysis on the KiTS19 dataset, analyzing dataset structure, case dimensions, tumor distribution, and sample visualizations.

-- **slice_extraction.py**: Extracts 2D slices from 3D CT volumes at the maximum tumor cross-sectional area, generating a dataset of representative slices for each case.
+- **slice_extraction.py**: Extracts 2D slices from 3D CT volumes at the maximmal tumor cross-sectional area, generating a dataset of representative slices for each case.

 - **preprocess.py**: Preprocesses the extracted 2D slices using windowing to enhance kidney/tumor contrast and normalization to standardize image intensity distributions.